Fletcher Alumni of Color Association (FACA) Panel Discussion

 All Fletcher alumni of color, regardless of geographic location, are welcome to actively engage in the FACA community.

-- Financial stipends and scholarship prizes for current Fletcher students students of color to undertake summer internships in the US and abroad.
-FACA disbursed $48,350 in grants, stipends and prizes to support 21 summer internships, and travel grants totaling $2,250 for job fairs and interviews to 15 students in the 2017-2018 academic year.
+Financial stipends and scholarship prizes for current Fletcher students students of color to undertake summer internships in the US and abroad.
 In its seven years of operations from 2012 – 2018, the FACA Internship Fund has disbursed $203,550 in support of 96 student internships in 19 countries.
 FACA internship grants include five memorial prizes honoring four departed alumni and the iconic statesman Ralph J. Bunche.
 FACA solicits annual support from Fletcher alumni, friends of Fletcher and the FACA community, which collectively numbers about 200 donors.

-- An annual career panel in conjunction with The Fletcher School’s DC trip
+An annual career panel in conjunction with The Fletcher School’s DC Career trip

 Note to current students of color at Fletcher:

 FACA accepts Applications for internship support stipends every year on April 1.
 Applications are submitted through Office of Career Services at the Fletcher School using OCS guidelines.
 All applications are reviewed by a panel of alumni appointed by the FACA executive board.
 FACA informs all applicants of their respective outcome on or before May 8 by e-mail notification.
 The Office of Bursar at Tufts University processes FACA stipends, scholarships and prizes to recipients by May 1 in coordination with OCS.